Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Experiments

 \textbf{NLP Experiments}.
-We exhaustively evaluate our \surm~models on the GLUE benchmark~\citep{wang-etal-2018-glue}.
+We extensively evaluate \surm~models on the GLUE benchmark~\citep{wang-etal-2018-glue} using BERT\textsubscript{base}~\citep{devlin-etal-2019-bert}.
 We compare with different adapter baselines and 11 other PEFT techniques.
-These include Bert-base-uncased~\citep{devlin-etal-2019-bert} full finetuning, \textit{Adapter (Houlsby)} and \textit{Adapter (Pfeiffer)} whose numbers are taken from~\citep{pfeiffer2020AdapterHub}.
+These include full-finetuning, \textit{Adapter (Houlsby)} and \textit{Adapter (Pfeiffer)}, among others (we report the corresponding results from~\citep{pfeiffer2020AdapterHub}).
 BiTFit results are taken from~\citep{zaken2022bitfit} (except QQP numbers which are obtained from~\citep{cao-etal-2022-attention}) and the numbers for $AA$-adapters from~\citep{moosavi-etal-2022-adaptable}.
 Prefix, Serial, AdaMix, UniPELT, Parallel, MAM, and AutoPEFT numbers are taken from~\citep{zhou2023autopeft}.
 The results for the remaining baselines are replicated by us.
 More experimental details can be found in Appendix~\ref{sec:addtl_details}.

+For brevity, we summarize the average performance across 8 tasks for \surm-adapters and compare it to 11 baselines, in Fig~\ref{fig:accVsParam_2} (right).
+We observe that \surm~achieve much better performance while using a fraction of the parameters (the complete results are reported in Appendix Table~\ref{table:glue}).
+We also observe that {\surm} (integrated into LoRA) outperforms the baseline LoRA, under the same parameter budget.
+This shows the effectiveness of using structured matrices as a drop-in replacement for low rank matrices used in LoRA.
+We further analyze the representations learnt by {\surm}s and LoRAs (Appendix~\ref{sec:wt_analysis}).
+We find that LoRA learns weights that are very similar to the pre-trained weights whereas {\surm} is able to explore a larger parameter space (an observation similar to~\citep{zi2023deltalora}).

+\textbf{Large-scale Experiments} .
+In this setting, we integrate {\surm}s in LLMs.
+Specifically, we use matrices of the form $\mathbf{W}(\mathbf{G},\mathbf{H})$ (as described in Eqn~\ref{eq:weq}) to increase the number of training parameters.
+We use the experimental setup introduced in~\citep{jiang2024mora}, where the LLM tries to fit a dataset of UUID pairs using the Llama-2-7B model~\citep{touvron2023llama}.
+This was shown to be a challenging task (UUID prediction is significantly different from the pre-training tasks) that requires higher rank values in LoRA.
+We report the results in Fig.~\ref{fig:uuid}, demonstrating that {\surm}s is able to fit the data, whereas other methods struggle to do so (see more details in Appendix~\ref{sec:llama_appendix}).